zveda/cash-rip/README.md

 As such, only run plugins you obtain from official sources and from developers that you trust.

+Also, feel free to audit the code yourself.

 # Installation

 Drag and drop cashRip.zip into Tools->Installed_Plugins manager in Electron Cash version 3.3.1 and above.